 Student Intern, English & German

 Avid lover of language & writing, Hannah (pronounced like The Road to Hana in Hawaii) grew up in a bilingual household in San Diego, California.
 She thanks her mom for blessing her with her native German, and her Lola (her Filipino grandma) for the bit of Tagalog she feels fortunate to have acquired.
-Hannah has studied Spanish and travelled to 4 continents, although she currently claims the East Coast of the United States as home.
+Hannah has studied Spanish and traveled to four continents, although she currently claims the East Coast of the United States as home.
 There you’ll find her playing soccer and studying government and economics at Wesleyan University.
 While she is no longer flexible enough to fit her foot into her mouth, she can easily juggle balls, plates, pinecones - and languages.
 We’re so grateful to have her sharing these gifts with us here at TA-DA!